fommil/fpmortals/manuscript/complete.md

 A> Scala, or for typeclasses instances that need to provide more than one A> method.

-In a dedicated chapter on *Typeclass Derivation* we will calculate instances of `UrlQueryWriter` and `UrlEncoded` automatically, but for now we will write the boilerplate for the types we wish to convert:
+In a dedicated chapter on *Typeclass Derivation* we will calculate instances of `UrlQueryWriter` and `UrlEncodedWriter` automatically, but for now we will write the boilerplate for the types we wish to convert:

 {lang="text"}
 ~~~~~~~~
-  import java.net.URLDecoder
-  import http.encoding._
   import UrlEncodedWriter.ops._
   object AuthRequest {
     private def stringify[T: UrlEncodedWriter](t: T) =
-      URLDecoder.decode(t.toUrlEncoded, "UTF-8")
+      java.net.URLDecoder.decode(t.toUrlEncoded, "UTF-8")

     implicit val query: UrlQueryWriter[AuthRequest] = { a =>
       UriQuery(List(